Age of Synchronization Minimization in Wireless Networks with Random Updates and Time-Varying Timeliness Requirement: Conclusion

 \section{Conclusion}

 In this study, we investigated the optimization problem of information freshness in a wireless network where randomly arrived status updates are transmitted from multiple nodes to a base station.
 The information freshness of the updates is characterized by the Age of Synchronization (AoS).
 The nodes share an error-free, bandwidth-limited channel and have different time-varying weights reflecting the importance of the AoS.
 The variations of the weights are modeled as the Markov chain.
 Although an error-free channel does not meet general conditions, the study can be easily extended to error-prone channels, since the only difference lies in the transition probability.
 The goal of this study is to design a scheduling policy minimizing the weighted sum AoS of the network.
 The optimization problem is relaxed and described as a CMDP, which is decoupled into problems about the individual node.
 Then the problems are solved by the Lagrange function and the linear programming algorithm, leading to a stationary policy of the relaxed problem.
 We proposed the policy for the original problem by operating the stationary policy under the initial bandwidth constraint.
 This policy is near-stationary and asymptotically optimal under specific assumptions.
-Numerical simulations show that the AoS performance of our policy has a clear advantage over the greedy policy under uneven weight state transition and a low $N/M$ ratio which is common case in practical scenarios.
+Numerical simulations show that the AoS performance of our policy has a clear advantage over the Max-Weight policy under non-independent weight state transitions.